Free Haskell to R Converter

 Is the converted R code accurate?

-The AI produces high-quality R code that preserves the logic and functionality of your original Haskell code.
-It handles common patterns, data structures, and idioms for both Haskell and R. For complex or performance-critical code, we recommend reviewing and testing the output.
+The AI produces high-quality R code that preserves the behavior of your original Haskell code and follows R conventions.
+It handles common patterns, data structures, and idioms for both Haskell and R. For large or performance-critical code, review and test the R output before using it in production.

-Yes!
-CodeConvert AI supports bidirectional conversion.
-You can convert R to Haskell just as easily by using our R to Haskell converter.
+Yes.
+CodeConvert AI converts in both directions, so you can convert R to Haskell just as easily using our R to Haskell converter.
 Try the R to Haskell Converter

 What are the benefits of signing in?